 Using this custom combined library, repetitive elements were identified and annotated in our genome with RepeatMasker v.4.1.0 (https://repeatmasker.org/).
 Divergence of our repeat annotation from the consensus repeats sequence was estimated with the calcDivergenceFromAlign.pl script implemented in RepeatMasker using the .align output file of the previous masking step.
 The repeats landscape was plotted with the createRepeatLandscape.pl script, also in RepeatMasker.
-The output files of Dustmakser and Tandem Repeats Finder were converted to gff3 format with the custom perl script repeat_to_gff.pl v.
-1.0 and the output files of Duskmasker, Tandem Repeats Finder and RepeatMasker were converted to gff3 format.
-We merged the positions of repeats with Bedtools v2.29.2 (Quinlan, 2014) before our genome was softmasked with these identified repeats using Bedtools v2.29.2 in preparation for protein prediction.
+The output files of Dustmasker and Tandem Repeats Finder were converted to gff3 format with the custom perl script repeat_to_gff.pl v.
+1.0 and the output files of RepeatMasker were converted to gff3 format with RepeatMasker’s rmOutTogff3.pl script and edited with a custom perl command to add a unique ID to each entry.
+We merged the positions of repeats with Bedtools v2.29.2 (Quinlan, 2014) before our genome was softmasked with these identified repeats using Bedtools in preparation for prediction of protein-coding genes.

-Protein Annotation
+Annotation of Protein Coding Genes

-Structural annotation of the protein-coding genes in the P. phoxinus genome was carried out with a combination of ab initio, homology, and transcriptome-based protein prediction models.
-The sequencing reads (NCBI accession numbers SRR26699630 to SRR26699636) from the seven RNA samples from brain, gill, gonad, liver, muscle, skin, and spleen were mapped to the reference genome with STAR v2.7.10b (Dobin et al., 2013), the resulting mapping files (.bam) were merged with samtools v1.10 (H. Li et al., 2009).
-BRAKER3 (Brůna et al., 2021; Gabriel et al., 2023; Hoff et al., 2016), the latest genome annotation pipeline in the BRAKER (Hoff et al., 2019) suite was used for protein annotation.
-Using our assembled transcripts as input, BRAKER3 predicts protein-coding genes with GeneMarkS-T (Tang et al., 2015) and then selects proteins with the best similarity scores and the quality of ab initio predictions with GeneMark-ETP (Brůna et al., 2020).
+Functional annotation of the protein-coding genes in the P. phoxinus genome was carried out with a combination of ab initio, protein similarity and transcriptome-based protein prediction models.
+The sequencing reads (NCBI accession numbers SRR26699630 to SRR26699636) from seven RNA samples from brain, gill, gonad, liver, muscle, skin, and spleen were mapped to both haplomes with STAR v2.7.10b (Dobin et al., 2013), the resulting mapping files (.bam) were merged with SAMtools v1.10 (H. Li et al., 2009).
+BRAKER3 (Brůna et al., 2021; Gabriel et al., 2023; Hoff et al., 2016), the latest genome annotation pipeline in the BRAKER (Hoff et al., 2019) suite was then used for annotation of protein-coding genes.
+Using our assembled transcripts from the seven organs as input, BRAKER3 predicts protein-coding genes with GeneMarkS-T (Tang et al., 2015) and then selects genes with the best similarity scores and the quality of ab initio predictions with GeneMark-ETP (Brůna et al., 2020).
 GeneMark-ETP then produces three groups of hints, i) hints with transcript and protein similarity support, ii) hints with transcript and ab initio support and finally, iii) hints with only protein similarity support using ProtHint.
-All these hints are used to create a set of high-confidence genes.
-AUGUSTUS (Stanke et al., 2006) is trained with these gene sets and does an ab initio prediction of another genome-wide gene set before TSEBRA (Gabriel et al., 2021) combines the results of AUGUSTUS and GeneMark-ETP to produce a final set of high-confidence genes.
+All these hints were used to create a set of high-confidence genes.
+AUGUSTUS (Stanke et al., 2006) wastrained with these gene sets and performed an ab initio prediction of another genome-wide gene set before TSEBRA (Gabriel et al., 2021) combined the results of AUGUSTUS and GeneMark-ETP to produce a final set of high-confidence genes.
 The final set was used as input to BUSCO v5.4.7, which was run in protein mode with the actinopterygii_odb10 database.

-Structural annotation of the resulting predicted genes was done with the blastp algorithm of DIAMOND v2.1.8 (Buchfink et al., 2021).
-Our predicted proteins were blasted against protein databases of Swissprot edition 2023-05-13 (Boeckmann et al., 2003), The Protein Data Bank (Berman et al., 2000) Pdbaa database edition 2023-05-13 and TrEMBL edition 2023-05-14 (Boeckmann et al., 2003).
+Functional annotation of the resulting predicted genes was done with the blastp algorithm implemented in DIAMOND v2.1.8 (Buchfink et al., 2021).
+Our predicted protein-coding genes were blasted against protein databases of Swissprot edition 2023-05-13 (Boeckmann et al., 2003), the Protein Data Bank Pdbaa database edition 2023-05-13 (Berman et al., 2000) and TrEMBL edition 2023-05-14 (Boeckmann et al., 2003).
 The blast was done with an e-value cut-off of < 1*10-5.
 Functional annotation of these protein domains was done with eggNOG-mapper v2 (Cantalapiedra et al., 2021).